Alvinosaur/Smart_Garden_System/README.md

 To play, please follow the below instructions:

-1. Download the plant data folders.
+1. Download "Plant_Data".
 Make sure these are in the same directory as the file.
 2. Download one file:
       plantGame.py
 3. Download homebrew by entering this into terminal: